evelynting610/dotfiles/nvim/README.md

 `:Lazy sync`

-## JS linting and formatting
+## JS linting, formatting, and language server

-Have to create an eslint file, such as eslint.config.mjs, to use eslint_d for linting. eslint_d and prettierd are faster versions of eslint and prettier.
+I am now using the eslint language server for linting.
+I installed it globally, since I need the same config for all projects and so it doesn't pollute my teammates' configs.

+`npm install -g eslint`

+Global eslint config: `echo '{ "env": { "browser": true, "es2021": true, "node": true }, "extends": "eslint:recommended" }' > ~/.eslintrc.json`

+I am using the typescript language server for goto jumps, and renaming functions and getting function definitions etc.

 ## Dependencies